VictoriaCardos/ExerciciosJavaScript/README.md

 //10) Implemente um método que remova os aninhamentos de um array de arrays para um array unico.Entrada do método ([1, 2, [3], [4, 5]]), Resultado do método: [1, 2, 3, 4, 5]

 //11) Implemente um método que encontre os valores comuns entre dois arrays.Entrada do método ([6, 8], [8, 9]), Resultado do método: [8]

+//12) Have the function FirstReverse(str) take the str parameter being passed and return the string in reversed order.
+For example: if the input string is "Hello World and Coders" then your program should return the string sredoC dna dlroW olleH.